fs-mschmidty/columbine_wildlife_docs/gis/field-maps/silverspot-maps-all.md

 #### Data Dictionary and Description
  ## Introduction

- We use this survey to keep track of northern bog violet presence and patch boundaries.
+ We use this survey to record northern bog violet presence and patch boundaries on the Columbine RD.
 The primary purpose of this database is to identify suitable silverspot habitat and to determine whether an official silverspot butterfly survey is necessary.
+When you come across potential habitat, please first record a line survey in the Silverspot Habitat Inventory database.
+Then, if you have time, trace polygons in this survey or return to the site to do so.

- Please record and submit polygons indicating where bog violet patches are present.
+ Please record and submit polygons tracing where the boundaries of bog violet patches.
 Attach images of bog violet for ID confirmation, when possible.
-Please include the spur of the plant in attached images, if blooming.
+Please include the spur of the plant in attached images if the plant is blooming.

  ## Details